mralinp/mralinp.github.io/_posts/project/2022-09-26-bypass-islamic-republic.markdown

     <img width="50%" src="/assets/images/blog/vpn-setup/wg-logo.png"/>
 </div>

 For this tutorial, I choose Wireguard as the VPN protocol of this article.
-Installation and configuration of the Wireguard VPN server are quite simple and easy to understand for those who are not quite familiar with some concepts of networking in Linux, in comparison with other protocols such as OpenVPN.
+Installation and configuration of the Wireguard VPN server are quite simple and easy to understand for those who are not familiar with some concepts of networking in Linux in comparison with other protocols such as OpenVPN.

-To get started, you need a Virtual Machine(VM) accessible through the internet via SSH.
-Let's assume my VM IP address is `77.222.67.140`, I can connect to that VM using SSH as below:
+To get started, you need a Virtual Machine(VM) accessible through the internet via SSH in outside world.
+Let's assume my VM IP address is `77.222.67.140`, I can connect to it using SSH as below:

 ```console
 $ ssh root@77.222.67.140